John Kruesel's General Merchandise & Auction Company

 Rochester, MN.
 55902-3019

-Our normal business hours are Tuesday through Friday from 10:00 a.m. to 5:00 p.m.
-CST, and Saturday from 1:00 p.m. to 5:00 p.m.
-CST.
+Our normal business hours are Tuesday through Saturday from 1:00 p.m. to 5:00 p.m.
+CST, and other times by appointment.
 If you're traveling a long distance, contact us ahead of time to make sure we'll be open.
 The shop might close a day here and there during auction season.

 Bldng.
 35, Olmsted County Fairgrounds

-Click on the "Auction Galleries" link in the left menu to see hundreds of photos of this merchandise.
+Click on the links below to view hundreds of photos of this merchandise.

 Auction arranged & conducted by John Kruesel's General Merchandise & Auction Co., 22 - 3rd St. SW, Rochester, MN.
 55902.
 Phone (507) 289-8049 or fax (507) 289-8602.
-Auctioneers: John Kruesel, Mike Anderson and Lowell Gilbertson.
+Auctioneers: John Kruesel, Lowell Gilbertson and John Schultz.
 Descriptions are subject to error.
 Not responsible for accidents.
 Statements made day of sale take precedence over printed material.
 Terms: Cash, Visa or Mastercard; no checks unless you are personally known to auction company -- checks must be accompanied with photo ID and current bank letter of reference stating purchasing limit (which becomes the property of the auction company).
 10% buyer’s premium on all purchases.
 ALL ITEMS MUST BE REMOVED DAY OF AUCTION.

 Our storefront, the 1874 Williams Building, on historic Third Street Southwest, Rochester, MN.